-4. Bring them to a pool

-- Play with them just like this mother that I photographed in one of my summer vacations does
+- Play with them just like these parents I photographed in one of my summer vacations did

 5. Make everything fun and pleasant

 Check this great article I found on how teach your kids to swim

-If you know how to encourage kids to swim, they will not develop the fear of water and will be able to eventually join a swimming lessons program to develop their already achieved skills.
+If you know how to encourage kids to swim, they will not develop the fear for water and will be able to eventually join a swimming lessons program to develop their already achieved skills.

-The page was changed, and it reads: